Updated: 2022/Sep/29

 permissions, and file flags, will not be set on the

-installed item; instead the information will be appended
+installed items; instead the information will be appended

 to a file called METALOG in DESTDIR.
-The contents of
+The METALOG

-METALOG is used during the generation of the distribution
+contents are used during the generation of the

-tar files to ensure that the appropriate file ownership is
+distribution tar files to ensure that the appropriate

 MKUPDATE Can be set to "yes" or "no".
 Indicates whether all